2025–26 Basketball Champions League Americas

-The 2025–26 Basketball Champions League Americas season, also referred to as the BCL Americas Season 7, will be the 7th season of the Basketball Champions League Americas (BCLA).
+The 2025–26 Basketball Champions League Americas season, also referred to as the BCL Americas Season 7, is the 7th season of the Basketball Champions League Americas (BCLA).
 It is also the 27th season of Pan-American top-level competition, as well as the 64rd season of South American top-level competition.

-The season will begin on 10 December 2025 and will end on April 2026.
+The season began on 10 December 2025 and will end in April 2026.

 Team allocation

 The twelve teams were announced on 25 September 2025 by FIBA.